-Renee CollinsAssociate Dean of the Irvin School of Education; Professor of Education College of Human Sciences and Educational Studies
+Renee CollinsAssociate Dean of the Irvin School of Education; Professor of Education Kelley College of Business and Professional Studies

 - Bachelor of Science, Middle School Education: Language Arts and Social Studies, Valdosta State University, 1980